webfacer/billoWrap/README.md

         $bmId = 'YourBillomatID'; // this is your billomatID you use to login
         $bmApiKey = 'YourApiKey'; // the API Key you will got it from billomat settings check the explanation http://www.billomat.com/en/api/basics/
         $dataType = true; // Set to true, to output JSON Object, false otherwise for XML Object
-        $convertData = true; // Convert the JSON or XML data to Array, false otherwise for not converting the object
+        $convertData = false; // Convert the JSON or XML data to Array, false otherwise for not converting the object

         $billoWrap = new billoWrap($bmId, $bmApiKey, $dataType, $convertData);